Published: on November 16, 2021

 The Minecraft club had spent the last couple of months preparing for this live Halloween-inspired event by building a village in their Minecraft world based on a neighborhood in Denville and coming up with a story to show off their work.
 The area included a lot of realistic as well as very creative pieces presented to the Minecraft guests and audience during the equally creative tour.
-The event ended with a fun build challenge.
+The event ended with a fun build challenge for all Minecraft participants.
 Below is Mya's report of the event and plot.

 Published: on October 22, 2021

 On Friday, October 15th, the Minecraft club hosted a live event about a local neighborhood in New Jersey.
 The tour was started in a nursing home.
 Sean and everyone in the nursing home was in an accident, and doesn’t remember anything.
 Holt the nurse, had Sean and the group go back to their houses to try jogging their memories.
 By the end of the stream, Sean and the group got their memories back, and started going to therapy.
 Below are some pictures of the world and the link to watch the livestream.

 By: Mya - Shutterbugs club member

 Dismal Harmony Natural Area in Mendham

 On Thursday, September 30th, Shutterbugs hosted a photo walk in Mendham at Dismal Harmony Natural Area.
 This was a guided walk with Dave Blinder.
 While walking, we spotted a lot of spider mites; there were so many mites, that they covered an entire tree.
 On one of Dave’s other hikes in this park, he found ruins on top of a steep cliff.
 These ruins were possibly a few hundred years old, and appear to be a house.
 Below are my favorite pictures I took on this photo walk.
 The first picture is spider mites, the second is the old ruins, and the last one is a pile of rocks.